 How to compare toaster ovens

 - Extra features.
-If you want bells and whistles, look for extra features like a defrost setting, automatic shut off, interior lights and adjustable rack positions.
+These can include the bells and whistles, like a defrost setting, automatic shut-off, interior lights and adjustable rack positions.
 Generally, the more features, the more expensive the oven.

 How did we choose these products?

 We performed independent online research to create our list of the best toaster ovens, comparing the type, size, price, cooking functions and extra features.
 We also took into account reviews from unbiased third parties and our own personal experiences.
 Finally, we compared our top picks to those touted by chefs and kitchen pros to make sure each toaster oven on this list is worth the dough.

 Frequently asked questions